Potteries Loop Line: Decline

 The Loop's heyday was the early part of the 20th century.
-In 1910 there were almost 40 trains a day using the route, operated mainly by trains composed of close-coupled four wheel coaches.
+In 1910, there were almost 40 trains per day using the route, operated mainly by trains composed of close-coupled four wheel coaches.

-By 1910, Hanley had become the largest of the Six Towns, but the line only served the areas where a fraction of Hanley's workforce lived.
-From the 1920s the line began to fall victim to road competition.
+By 1910, Hanley had become the largest of the Six Towns, but the line only served the areas where a fraction of its workforce lived.
+From the 1920s, the line began to fall victim to road competition.
 A traffic survey carried out in the middle of 1956 showed that one mid-morning train carried just four passengers, three of whom were railwaymen travelling for free.
-Services were cut back later that year and by 1961 there were just five passenger trains daily from Stoke-on-Trent to Hanley and Tunstall, none of which ran outside the peak hours.
+Services were cut back later that year and, by 1961, there were just five passenger trains daily from Stoke-on-Trent to Hanley and Tunstall, none of which ran outside of peak hours.

 As far as goods traffic was concerned, much of it had been transferred to road as the 1950s dawned.

-The Beeching Axe signalled the final blow for passenger services, and services were withdrawn on 2 March 1964.
+The Beeching Axe signalled the final blow for passenger services and services were withdrawn on 2 March 1964.

-After Beeching
+Post-Beeching Axe

 Freight workings continued for some years afterwards.
-In 1967 trains were frequently diverted onto the Loop Line between Longport and Kidsgrove via the Pinnox branch during the electrification of the West Coast Main Line, the upgrading of which involved construction of a new line avoiding the Harecastle tunnel.
+In 1967, trains were frequently diverted onto the Loop Line between and Kidsgrove, via the Pinnox branch, during the electrification of the West Coast Main Line; the upgrading of which involved construction of a new line avoiding the Harecastle railway tunnel.

-The section from Etruria to Waterloo Road remained open for oil traffic from Century Oils in Hanley; this traffic ceased on 31 July 1969.
+The section from to remained open for oil traffic from Century Oils in Hanley; this traffic ceased on 31 July 1969.

-On 24 September 1972 British Rail ran a special passenger service on the line as an experiment to see whether a revival of passenger services on what remained of the line was commercially viable.
+On 24 September 1972, British Rail ran a special passenger service on the line as an experiment to see whether a revival of passenger services on what remained of the line was commercially viable.

-The northern part of the route remained open until 1976 to transport coal from an opencast mine at Park Farm, near Goldenhill.
+The northern part of the route remained open until 1976 to transport coal from an open-cast mine at Park Farm, near Goldenhill.